I rarely spoke to my parents about my mental health growing up because I feared that I would be scolded.

-“In many Asian cultures, mental illness is attributed to a lack of willpower or weakness, a lack of emotional self-control.
-Other Asian cultures may view what we describe as mental illness as something caused by evil spirits, or a lack of harmony of emotions,” Dr. Hall commented.
+“In many Asian cultures, mental illness is attributed to a lack of willpower or weakness, a lack of emotional self-control or a lack of harmony of emotions.”

 How to heal and grow

 It’s not always easy to seek help, especially if you’ve spent years of your life having your concerns ignored or invalidated.
-However, you are not alone.
-Together as a society, strides are being made to fight the mental health stigma.
-Here are steps you can start taking to heal from emotional distress and take control of your mental health.
+You are not alone.
+Together as a society, progress is being made to fight mental health stigma.
+Here are steps you take to help you heal and grow.

 Build a support system

-According to Dr. Hall, “connection is a fundamental human need and feeling supported by those we feel connected with is important for healing.”
+“Connection is a fundamental human need and feeling supported by those we feel connected with is important for healing,” Dr. Hall reminded us.

 There are many groups of people who feel the same way that you do.
-Asian American-affirming spaces such as The Cosmos, are a supportive and safe group to talk about what you’re going through.
+Asian American-affirming spaces such as The Cosmos, Asian Mental Health Collective and Subtle Asian Mental Health are supportive and safe groups to talk about what you’re going through.

 Seek professional help